daltonjorge/gploy/README.markdown

 	      app_name: project_name
 	      origin: git origin

-If your git is already configured as origin use another, for example: production
+If your git is already configured for origin use another, for example: production

 ### The post-receive file:

-This file should be like this:
+The contents of this file should be like this:

 	      #!/bin/sh
           cd ~/rails_app/project_name